rightscale-cookbooks/yard-chef/README.md

     # Here is the first action
     ...

-### Standard YARD Tags
+### Standard YARD Tags and Comments
-Your definitions, libraries, ruby resource and ruby providers can benefit from adding YARD markup for each class and method.
-You can learn from about it from yardoc.org and the [list of available tags](http://rubydoc.info/docs/yard/file/docs/Tags.md#List_of_Available_Tags)
+Your definitions, libraries, resources and providers can benefit from adding YARD tags and comments for each class and method.
+You can learn more about the tags from yardoc.org and the [list of available tags](http://rubydoc.info/docs/yard/file/docs/Tags.md#List_of_Available_Tags)

-Here is an example of adding standard YARD to a definition:
+Here is an example of adding standard YARD comments to a definition:

     # Does a database backup.
     #